emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

 See the :ref:`settings <min_firefox_version>` page for details of the default browser versions Emscripten targets.

-Some features are available even the oldest supported browser versions, and are enabled by default.
+Some features are available even in the oldest supported browser versions, and are enabled by default.
 They can be turned of for specific compilation units using standard clang flags, but since they are present in the system libraries they will almost always be used in the final binary: